Criminal Convictions & Immigration

 Call us at 510-433-1900 to arrange for a consultation.

-Effects Of A Criminal Conviction
+Effects Of a Criminal Conviction

 A conviction on a criminal charge can have serious consequences:

-- Even if you are allowed to stay in the country, it may adversely affect your employment prospects, or you may not be granted a security clearance.
+- Even if you are allowed to stay in the country, it may adversely affect your employment prospects,

 - If the conviction involves domestic violence, you may lose your child custody or visitation rights with your children, in addition to the revocation of your visa.